Corri English: Life and career

+She is married to Ty Bentli.
+They have two sons and one daughter.

 Awards and nominations

 In 2006 she won a Horror Award at the International Horror and Sci-Fi Film Festival for Best Actress for Unrest.
 English was seen in Ryan Little's 2007 thriller film House of Fears as Samantha.
 The movie was released on DVD March 9, 2010.